regina-normal/regina/packaging/readmes/README-ubuntu-natty.txt

       When you import this key file, it should show up in the list of trusted software providers as "Ben Burton <bab@debian.org>".
+	  After the import, you can delete regina-key.txt if you like.

    c) Under "Ubuntu Software", enable the Community-Maintained Open Source
       Software (universe) if this has not been done before.